Skyscanner/backpack-android/docs/BarChart/README.md

 }
 ```

-To render the data you need to set a view model to Bar Chart in code.
+To render data you need to set a view model to `BarChart` in code.
-Detailed documentation on each property of the model is available in Javadoc.
+Detailed documentation on each property of the model is available [here](https://backpack.github.io/android/versions/latest/net.skyscanner.backpack.barchart).

 Here's some basic example in Kotlin: